 4. Throwback songs don’t exist.

-As we’ve seen in the article, music has a huge impact on people.
-It’s also a powerful tool for changing the world.
-It’s been said that a song can change the way someone thinks, feel, acts, or reacts.
+As we’ve seen inwe’vearticle, music greatly impacts people.
+It’s also a pitiful tool for changing the world.
+It’s been saiIt’sat a song can change how someone thinks, feels, acts, or reacts.

 Music is a universal language.
-It transcends all borders, and has the ability to connect us to each other.
+It transcends all borders and can connect us.

-In the last century alone, music has influenced everything from politics to the environment.
-It’s impossible to imagine the world we live in without the contributions music has made to us.
+Music has influenced everything from politics to the environment in the last century alone.
+It’s impossibilism imagine the world we live in without music’s contrmusic’ss to us.